Weekly Meeting Minutes

-Apologies: Phil Chambeyron, Steve Crosling, Linda Gidlund, Warwick Leeson, Arthur Lewin, Emerald Leyden, Pat Millar, David Palermo and Martin Sadle.
+Apologies: Steve Crosling, Alicia Hall and Beau Matthews, Clive Hall, Emerald Leyden, Pat Millar, Martin Sadle.

-Chair Bev Baker stated that a donation of $10 would be made to Rotarians against Malaria, for mosquito repellent bed nets in Papua New Guinea.
+Chair David Palermo stated that a donation of $10 would be made to Rotarians against Malaria, for mosquito repellent bed nets in Papua New Guinea.

-The Raffle raised $ 51 and the Bottle of wine was won by Bev Baker
+The Raffle raised $ 52 and the Bottle of wine was won by: Bev Baker